chasesmith95/meshcache/docs/Vision.md

 ## Mesh (V1)
 The mesh is the logic and communication layer for the p2p network.
 Through the mesh,

+> Updates are pushed from the nodes to the mesh, from the mesh they are pushed to neighboring nodes.
+This means that polling
+> for events are not necessary.

 ## Authenticated Database (V1)